 Mayor Arturo R. Garino

 Arturo R. Garino was born and raised in Nogales, Arizona.
-He is a former Law Enforcement Officer and Public Works Director.
-He is a Vietnam Veteran.
-He was elected Mayor for the City of Nogales, Arizona in November 2010.
-He previously served four years as City Councilman two years as Vice Mayor.
-He is a Board Member of the Border Mayor’s Association, the Executive Board of (SEAGO), Southeastern Arizona Government’s Organization, The Greater Nogales/Santa Cruz County Port Authority.
-He is a former member of (SETIF)- Security Environmental Transportation Fund Board.
-In 2011 he was appointed to the Southwest Border Task Force under the Homeland Security Advisory Council on Trade & Security by Secretary Janet Napolitano.
+Mayor Garino is a Vietnam Veteran and is a former fire fighter, law enforcement officer, and Public Works Director.
+He was elected Mayor for the City of Nogales, Arizona, in November 2010 after previously serving as City Councilman for four years and as Vice Mayor for two years.
+Mayor Garino is a board member of the Border Mayor’s Association, serves on the Executive Board of the Southeastern Arizona Government’s Organization (SEAGO), The Greater Nogales/Santa Cruz County Port Authority, and is a former member of the Security Environmental Transportation Fund Board (SETIF).
+In 2011, Mayor Garino was appointed to the Southwest Border Task Force under the Homeland Security Advisory Council on Trade & Security by Secretary Janet Napolitano.

-In 2011, he received the White House (President Obama’s) Champions of Change Award for rising up to the challenges of the 21st century by encouraging and supporting local job growth in Nogales and cross border trade and building a positive image for the border region.
+Since then, Mayor Garino has hosted a congressional meeting to educate government officials in Washington DC and Phoenix on the importance of Nogales and the importance its ports play in the state economy as well as the rest of the country.
+For his efforts, in 2011, Mayor Garino received the White House (President Obama’s) Champions of Change Award for rising up to the challenges of the 21st century by encouraging and supporting local job growth in Nogales, cross border trade, and for helping build a positive image for the border region.